bienstudio/ikat/README.md

 PUSHER_APP_ID         | A Pusher app ID.
 PUSHER_KEY            | A Pusher app key.
 PUSHER_SECRET         | A Pusher app secret.
+SENTRY_DSN            | DSN from Sentry.
+Not entirely necessary in development.

 After those are all installed, just use Bundler and the built-in Rails rake tasks: